From Hype to Proof

 A building materials supplier serving contractors and construction professionals faced a familiar challenge: how to make technical products stand out in an AI-driven search landscape.
 Their existing content was solid but traditional: technical product specifications, catalogues and general industry insights that lacked real search intent alignment.
 To regain visibility, the company restructured its entire content marketing strategy around customer questions rather than product categories.

 Each page was rewritten to deliver clear, answer-first information, mirroring how buyers and specifiers phrase queries in ChatGPT and Perplexity.
 Comprehensive guides covered topics such as material selection, installation best practices and cost-efficiency comparisons, all supported by FAQ and HowTo schema that made content easy for AI systems to interpret.
-The team also strengthened credibility and authority outside of their website with expert contributions in industry publications and on Reddit, educational and practical video content on YouTube.
+The team also strengthened credibility and authority outside of their website with expert contributions in industry publications and on Reddit, and educational and practical video content on YouTube.

 How a Prop-Tech SaaS Company Increased Qualified Leads via AI-Discovery